Local limit theorem for directed polymers beyond the $L^2$-phase: Introduction

 In contrast to the one-dimension case, in spatial dimensions $d\geq 3$ it is known that the diffusive scaling of the simple random walk persists up to some inverse temperature $\beta_{cr}>0$.
 This parameter regime is known as the \emph{weak disorder} phase and it is the focus of the current article.
 It is characterized as the set of $\beta$ such that the (normalized) partition function $W_n^\beta$ converges to a positive limit $W_\infty^\beta$.
 The long-term behavior in the weak disorder phase is much better understood than in the strong disorder phase, see for example \cite{B89, AS96, CY06}, but many important questions still remain.

-We are particularly interested in the case where $\beta$ is close to $\beta_{cr}$, which is a very intriguing regime because strong disorder is expected to hold at $\beta_{cr}$ and beyond.
-However, this case is technically difficult because a very successful approach to the weak disorder phase, going back to \cite{B89} and based on $L^2$-martingale techniques, is not applicable in the full weak disorder regime but only up to some $\beta_{cr}^{L^2}$, which is known to be strictly smaller than $\beta_{cr}$.
-The contribution of this paper is to introduce an approach based on $L^p$-estimates that is valid up to $\beta_{cr}$, at least for a certain class of environments.
+We are particularly interested in the case where $\beta$ is close to $\beta_{cr}$, which is an intriguing regime because strong disorder holds beyond $\beta_{cr}$ (it has recently been proved that $\beta_{cr}$ itself belongs to the weak disorder phase \cite{JL24,JL25_2}).
+However, this regime is technically difficult because a successful approach to the weak disorder phase, going back to \cite{B89} and based on $L^2$-martingale techniques, is not applicable in the full weak disorder regime but only up to some $\beta_{cr}^{L^2}$, which is known to be strictly smaller than $\beta_{cr}$.
+The contribution of this paper is to introduce an approach based on $L^p$-estimates that is valid beyond $\beta_{cr}^{L^2}$, and up to $\beta_{cr}$ for a certain class of environments.

-Our main result is a local limit theorem for the polymer measure in weak disorder.
-Informally, this result says that the density of the polymer measure $\mu_{\omega,n}^\beta$ (the quenched law of the polymer up to time $n$) is comparable to the density of the simple random walk with a random multiplicative constant that is well-behaved.
-More precisely, for an appropriate range of $x$,
+Our main result is a moment bound for the point-to-point partition $W_{0,n}^{\beta,0,x}$ between space-time points $(0,0)$ and $(n,x)$, uniformly in $n\in\N$ and in a large range of $x$, which in particular implies a local limit theorem for the polymer measure.
+Informally, the latter result says that the density of the polymer measure $\mu_{\omega,n}^\beta$ (the quenched law of the polymer up to time $n$) is comparable to the density of the simple random walk with a random multiplicative constant that is well-behaved.
+More precisely, one can write

-where $\cev W^{n,x}_\infty$ denotes the ``backward'' partition function, started from space-time point $(n,x)$.
-See Corollary~\ref{cor:informal} for a precise statement.
-In particular, by the definition of the weak disorder phase, it holds that $\cev W_\infty^{n,x}\in(0,\infty)$ almost surely.